 3. Use Pinterest/Instagram to motivate you

-You can also use Instagram to motivate you too.
+You can also use Instagram and other social media outlets for motivation.
 Only follow accounts related to your dream.
 Use the ‘save post’ function to create a gallery of images that support your debt-free dream list.
 Instead of using social media to be tempted by ads or getting FOMO, you can curate your own feed to help you reach your debt-free dream list and keep going when times are hard and motivation is lacking.

 4. Make yourself accountable

 You can make yourself accountable by starting a blog.
 Think that’s too much?
 Create a microblog on Instagram and search #debtfreecommunity.
-You can also find a friend you can connect with who also wants to pay off debt and set up regular intervals to check in.
+You can also find a friend you can connect with who also wants to pay off debt and set up regular intervals to check-in.
+You can get paid to write articles and blog posts or even testing apps and writing reviews.

 Having external accountability can help you maintain progress.
 You want to show up, not disappoint the other person, and cheer each other on.
 Find what works for you while striving to be consistent.